Katherine Nash: Family and early career

 Katherine Nash was the daughter of Carl and Elizabeth Flink and sister of Alice Flink of Minneapolis, Minnesota.
 She studied at the Minneapolis School of Art, the university and the Walker Art Center School.
 While at Walker Art Center School, Katherine took courses in sculpture and painting techniques.

 Katherine married attorney Robert C. Nash in 1934.

-After Robert Nash, who worked for the U.S. federal government as a Special Investigator for the IRS's Enforcement Branch of Alcohol and Tobacco Tax, was transferred to Lincoln, Nebraska, Katherine was hired as an instructor at the University of Nebraska.
-She eventually became an Assistant Professor.
-While at the University in Lincoln, Kathrine studied welding, foundry work, pattern making, and took jewelry classes.
-After Robert was transferred to Omaha, Nebraska in 1953, Katherine became head of the exhibitions program at the Joslyn Art Museum, while still continuing to teach at the University.
+After Robert Nash, who worked for the U.S. federal government as a special investigator for the IRS's Enforcement Branch of Alcohol and Tobacco Tax, was transferred to Lincoln, Nebraska, Katherine was hired as an instructor at the University of Nebraska.
+She eventually became an assistant professor.
+While at the University in Lincoln, Katherine studied welding, foundry work, pattern making, and took jewelry classes.
+After Robert was transferred to Omaha, Nebraska in 1953, Katherine became head of the exhibitions program at the Joslyn Art Museum, while still continuing to teach at the university.

-Kathrine and Robert returned to Minneapolis in 1957.
-Kathrine started teaching at the Minnetonka Center for the Arts.
-During the years of 1957 to 1963, both Robert and Kathrine temporarily relocated, he - to Washington, D.C., she - to California, where she worked as a visiting professor at the San Jose State College for a semester.
+Katherine and Robert returned to Minneapolis in 1957.
+Katherine started teaching at the Minnetonka Center for the Arts.
+During the years of 1957 to 1963, both Robert and Katherine temporarily relocated, he - to Washington, D.C., she - to California, where she worked as a visiting professor at the San Jose State College for a semester.
 But in 1963, both Katherine and Robert returned to their home on St. Alban's Bay, Lake Minnetonka, near Excelsior, Minnesota.

 Katherine and Robert didn't have children.
 In a 1976 interview, Katherine commented about her choice not to have children: "Personally, with the energies that I feel I have, I don't believe I could have been a successful mother and really worked on my art hard enough.
 It isn't that I wouldn't have tried."